 Discussions surrounding employee performance almost invariably lead back to ideas like accountability and engagement.
-Autonomy, trust, communication – those are essential factors, too.
+Autonomy, trust, and communication – are essential factors, too.
 However, there is one metric that affects performance many leaders overlook: wellness.

 The Connection between Performance and Wellness